sbma44/sbma44.github.io/airbnb/index.md

 - Eat some Ethiopian food!
 D.C. has many great restaurants, but most of the region's best cheap international cuisine is in the suburbs.
 Ethiopian is the one big exception.
 [Zenebech](http://www.zenebechdc.com/) is walkable from our house and does a great job.
 For a more ornate presentation, consider [Dukem](http://dukemrestaurant.com/) on U Street--they often perform music and/or a coffee ceremony for guests.

 - In addition to its symphonic and operatic shows, the Kennedy Center hosts free performances every day on its [Millennium Stage](http://www.kennedy-center.org/programs/millennium/).
 Better still, the 80 bus runs right from our house to its front door (plan on a 45 minute ride, but don't worry about transfers).
 [Wooly Mammoth Theater](http://www.woollymammoth.net/) and [Synetic Theater Company](http://www.synetictheater.org/) also offers reliably great shows.
 The [9:30 Club](http://www.930.com/) is one of the country's best rock venues and the [Black Cat](http://www.blackcatdc.com/) offers cheap drinks in the Red Room and great shows upstairs.
 The [Raven](http://www.yelp.com/biz/the-raven-grill-washington) is the city's best dive bar, but our neighborhood bar, [Showtime](http://www.yelp.com/biz/showtime-lounge-washington), runs a close second.

+## <a href="#eat" id="eat">Eating in the Neighborhood</a>

+D.C. has many great places to eat, and sites like [Eater DC](http://dc.eater.com/) can help you make a delicious itinerary ([here's their list of top restaurants](http://dc.eater.com/maps/the-38-essential-washington-restaurants-january-2015)).
+But if you just need to grab a bite in the neighborhood without too much hassle, here's what we recommend:

+- **Coffeeshops/Breakfast:** Just three blocks away, [Big Bear Cafe](http://www.bigbearcafe-dc.com/) is a charming coffeeshop and the business that started the area's revitalization.
+They pull off amazing feats in their tiny kitchen, but be ready for communal seating and waits on the weekend.
+[Windows Cafe](http://www.yelp.com/biz/windows-cafe-and-market-washington) is a bit less charming but also less prone to long lines.
+[Kafe Bohem](http://www.yelp.com/biz/kafe-bohem-washington-2) is a little further afield, but wonderful and still easily walkable.

+- **Takeout:** [DCity Smokehouse](http://dcitysmokehouse.com) has the city's best barbecue.
+[Jam Doung](http://www.yelp.com/biz/jam-doung-style-cuisine-washington) offers tasty Jamaican food out of an admittedly dingy storefront.
+[Meats &amp; Foods](http://www.meatsandfoods.com/) sells a small menu of housemade sausage sandwiches and nostalgia-inducing side dishes at good prices.

+- **Delivery:** D.C.'s delivery options are somewhat lacking.
+Two worthwhile exceptions: [Red Toque](http://www.yelp.com/biz/red-toque-caf%C3%A9-washington-2)'s delicious Pakistani offerings and [Aroi](http://www.yelp.com/biz/aroi-fine-thai-and-japanese-cuisine-washington)'s sushi and Thai dishes.

+- **Casual Dining:** [El Camino](http://www.yelp.com/biz/el-camino-washington-2) offers nice Mexican food in a pleasantly casual atmosphere.
+[Bistro Bohem](http://www.yelp.com/biz/bistro-bohem-washington)'s Czech menu is great.
+[Bacio](http://www.yelp.com/biz/bacio-pizzeria-washington) is not quite [the city's best pizza](http://dcist.com/2013/09/the_best_pizzas_in_dc.php), but it won't disappoint.

+- **Let's Get Fancy:** Two words: [Red Hen](http://theredhendc.com/).
+The neighborhood's finest restaurant is one of the city's best, offering delicious and thoughtful meals in a casual but classy atmosphere (keep an eye out for Sen. Cory Booker, who's a regular).
+Getting a reservation is tough these days, but you can often find luck as a walk-in, particularly if you're willing to eat at the bar.
+[El Camino](http://www.yelp.com/biz/el-camino-washington-2) is just around the corner and a fine backup option if the wait at Red Hen is too long.

+- **Fast &amp; Easy:**  There are a few chain restaurants near the NoMa Metro -- specifically, a Perfect Pita, an Au Bon Pain, a Five Guys' Burgers and a Potbelly Sandwich shop.
+These cater to the lunchtime crowd, so be sure to check their hours before heading over.

+- **Vegetarian:** Of the above, Big Bear, Red Hen and El Camino are probably your best bets for vegetarian options that don't feel like afterthoughts.

+- **Places to Avoid:** We hate to say it, because it's a beautiful building and the closest restaurant to the house, but the [Firehouse](http://www.yelp.com/biz/washington-firehouse-washington) is quite bad: overpriced, with an unimaginative menu that is not well executed.
+Similarly, [Rustik](http://www.yelp.com/biz/rustik-tavern-washington) is beloved by the neighborhood as a pioneering business and community anchor, but its food is almost uniformly disappointing (it's still a wonderful space to share a beer, watch the game or enjoy drinks on the patio).
+Finally, be aware that the Harris Teeter's hot food bar has recently run afoul of D.C.'s health inspector.
+Those problems might well have been resolved, but we're steering clear for now.

 ## <a href="#emergencies" id="emergencies">Emergencies</a>